pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LYDENBERG">

 <p><span class="speaker" data-speaker="LYDENBERG">CO-CHAIRMAN LYDENBERG</span>: May I withdraw for a
-moment as co-chairman and take a place on the floor and ask the <span style="page" id="page53">[p.53]</span> Reporter to note that at some appropriate time I am going to ask if this organization favors or looks with disinterest or disfavors a recommendation from us that when libraries secure reproductions at full-scale or in microfilm of
+moment as co-chairman and take a place on the floor and ask the <span class="page" id="page53">[p.53]</span> Reporter to note that at some appropriate time I am going to ask if this organization favors or looks with disinterest or disfavors a recommendation from us that when libraries secure reproductions at full-scale or in microfilm of